kchihogi/ray_x_bot/README.md

   -n, --dry-run         Enable dry-run mode
   -ver, --version       show program's version number and exit -csv, --csv           Enable csv output.
-Only used in list or retrieve mode
+Only used in list or retrieve mode -db, --db_file        Database file name.
+Only used in backup or restore mode.
+Default is from environment variable DB_FILE -bdb, --backup_db_file
+                        Backup database file name.
+Only used in backup or restore mode.
 ```

 ## ツイートの一覧表示